alexandrainst/danlp/README.md

 If you want to contribute to the DaNLP repository and make it better, your help is very welcome.
 You can contribute to the project in many ways:

 - Help us write good tutorials on Danish NLP use-cases
-- Contribute with you own pretrained NLP models or datasets in Danish
+- Contribute with your own pretrained NLP models or datasets in Danish
 - Notify us of other Danish NLP resources
 - Create GitHub issues with questions and bug reports